apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple Has Begun Selling iPhone 16 Replacement Parts**
+**Lions-Texans: Detroit overcomes Jared Goff's 5 INTs, rally to stun Houston 26-23**

-You can read more about it [here](https://gizmodo.com/apple-has-begun-selling-iphone-16-replacement-parts-2000522783).
+You can read more about it [here](https://sports.yahoo.com/live/lions-texans-detroit-overcomes-jared-goffs-5-ints-rally-to-stun-houston-26-23-000049102.html).

 ## Requirements
 - Python 3.8